Titus Livius or Livy (59 BCE - 17 CE): Roman historian, author of the authorized version of the history of the Roman republic.

 Livy played his part in this revival.
 Men had to be courageous and take responsibility for public live; chastity and life at home were a woman's tasks, which were equally important.
 (We may think that this is an anti-feminist attitude, but Livy has, compared to other ancient authors, a sincere and a respectful attitude towards women.)
 In his story, he often gave examples how courage and piety had been rewarded, and how incorrect behavior was punished.
 For example, in Book 22 he tells how in 217, Gaius Flaminius accepted the consulship without the necessary rituals, and immediately launched a military campaign against Hannibal.
 Livy says that many senators found this outrageous and considered it "not a war against the enemy, but a war against the gods".
 When Flaminius is defeated at the Trasimene lake, Livy does not return to this reproach (instead he describes the suffering of the relatives of those missing in action), but the message is clear: the gods had punished the Romans.

 Although Livy shared Augustus' concerns, he was not a mere writer of propaganda.
 His own first concern was the historical truth, and nothing else.
 One example may suffice.
 The Romans had the custom that a commander who killed a foreign general in a duel, would offer the enemy's arms to Jupiter Feretrius.
 These spolia opima were very prestigious, and only two republican commanders ever visited the temple of Jupiter Feretrius: Cossus in the late fifth century and Marcellus in 222.
 In 29 BCE, however, a Roman commander named Marcus Licinius Crassus (grandson of the triumvir) claimed spolia opima.
 To the emperor Augustus, this was too much prestige for an ordinary commander, and he invented a new rule, saying that only consuls were entitled to this honor.
 Unfortunately, Cossus had not been consul, but Augustus, walking into the temple, pretended to read an inscription which recorded his consulship.
-When Livy describes Cossus' victory (Book 4, chapter 20), he states that the war hero had been a tribune, and mentions in something that looks like a footnote that Augustus disagreed with the entire historical tradition.
+When Livy describes Cossus' victory,note[Livy,History of Rome from its foundation 4.20.] he states that the war hero had been a tribune, and mentions in something that looks like a footnote that Augustus disagreed with the entire historical tradition.
 Our historian goes on to ask how all the lists of magistrates could possibly have contained such a big mistake.
 He nowhere explicitly says that Augustus was a liar, but the message was clear.